 • In FY'22, the Authority authorized a new five-year transportation contract with Thompson Trucking, effective July 1, 2022 through June 30, 2027.
+The second year of the transportation contract was completed in FY'23.
 The contract provides the Authority with the means to effectively and efficiently transport the solid waste it collects at its two transfer stations to the SGLF with minimal capital outlay.